eslint/eslint/docs/rules/no-redeclare.md

 `false` by default.
 If this is `true`, this rule checks with built-in global variables such as `Object`, `Array`, `Number`, ...

-When `{"builtinGlobals": true}`, the following patterns are considered warnings:
+When `{"builtinGlobals": true}`, the following patterns are considered problems:

 ```js
 /*eslint no-redeclare: [2, { "builtinGlobals": true }]*/